 Led by our dairy industry expert and cheesemaking instructor Paul Thomas, this professional level course focuses on both the technical knowledge and the practical techniques needed to produce this much-loved variety of cheese.

-Over the three days you will cover a range of topics, including:
+Over the two-days you will cover a range of topics, including:

 You will also make a variety of different cheeses, including:

 Raw milk is used to produce cheeses on this course, but the content is suitable for producers of raw or pasteurised cheese products.
 Vegetable-based rennet can be used if required.

 The course is designed so that the practical knowledge, skills and understanding gained during the three days can be applied to improve the production of any blue cheese type.

 The School of Artisan Food is nestled in the heart of Sherwood Forest on The Welbeck Estate, Nottinghamshire, just a few minutes from the A1 and M1.

 Refreshments will be available throughout the day, as well as a buffet style lunch prepared by our team of chefs.
 All ingredients, equipment and recipes will be provided.

 If you are a member of the SCA (Specialist Cheesemakers Association) you can receive a 15% discount during checkout by using code: CHSEPGST15